MoscaDotTo/Winapp2/winapp2ool/modules/uwpbuilder/readme.md

 # QtWebEngine Scaffolds

-A second, structurally identical scaffold family covers applications embedding QtWebEngine (with its own catalog at `Assembler/Scaffolds/qtwebengine.ini`, configurable via `-4f`/`-4d`).
+A second, structurally identical scaffold family covers applications embedding QtWebEngine, from `qtwebengine.ini` in the scaffolds directory.

 The grammar mirrors the WebView family: `QtWebEngineRoot=` (alias `QtWebEnginePath=`) opts in, and `QtWebEngineScaffolds=` / `ExcludeQtWebEngineScaffolds=` select (with the same `All` value and warning behavior).
 Two things differ.